 Write a literature review reflecting on three theoretical models that you have found particularly interesting arguing their relevance to education in health care settings.
 Reflecting on these, consider how they have affected you as a learner on the course so far, and then postulate how they are going to affect you as an educator in the future.

-Closing date for the submission of assignments:
+Closing dates for the submission of assignments to be confirmed.